 Conventional oil is your standard motor oil.
 It’s manufactured from crude oil that’s pulled from the ground and then refined in a factory.
 Different additives and processes are done to improve its viscosity (thickness) and engine protective properties, and it’s then bottled and sold for use in your engine.
 Simple as that.

 There are up and downsides to this.
 The biggest upside: cost.
 Conventional oil is an extremely budget-friendly option for keeping your engine protected and your car running smoothly.
 It’s also fairly effective—there aren’t really any bad motor oils on the market these days; as long as you get the right weight and quantity, you can expect reasonable performance.
 However, their downsides are greater than other types.
 Because of the naturally-occurring materials, they tend to be less refined.
 They also offer a lower degree of protection than other types as well.

 But this comes at a cost—literally.
 Full-synthetic motor oil is more expensive than conventional oil.
 Not by a lot, mind you, but generally you can expect to pay anywhere from an extra $20 to $40 for your oil change if you use a full-synthetic oil, depending on how much your car takes.
 Synthetic oils also tend to last longer, going for longer periods of time and distance than conventional oils do before needing to be changed.
-If you have an engine that is comfortable going longer periods between maintenance services, use full-synthetic for the best results.

 Synthetic Blend Oil